itamblyn/BNL/README.md

-BNL
+OT-RSH
 ===

-scripts for dealing with the GX test sets (SOF project)
+scripts for dealing with the GX test sets (OT-RSH project)